An efficient probabilistic hardware architecture for diffusion-like models

 Probabilistic computing is an attractive approach because it can connect directly to AI at the system level via Energy-Based Models (EBMs).
 EBMs are a well-established model class in contemporary deep learning and have been competitive with the state of the art in tasks like image generation and robotic path planning~\cite{song2019generative, janner2022planning}.
+Using probabilistic hardware to accelerate EBMs falls under the broad umbrella of \emph{thermodynamic computing}~\cite{conte2019thermodynamic}, in which computation is expressed in terms of stochastic dynamics on energy landscapes.

-Hardware implementations of EBMs work with special model families that adhere to physical constraints such as locality, sparsity, and connection density.
+Hardware implementations of EBMs work with special model families that adhere to physical constraints such as locality, sparsity, and limited connection density.
 Thanks to these constraints, probabilistic computers can utilize specialized stochastic circuitry to efficiently and quickly produce samples from a Boltzmann distribution~\cite{singh2024cmos}.
 Depending on the precise kind of hardware being used, this sampling may occur as part of the natural dynamics of the device~\cite{pratt_sc, pratt_sc_2,dwave, dutta_intrinsic, dutta_early} or may be orchestrated using an algorithm like Gibbs sampling~\cite{niazi2024training, kerem_factorization, kerem_learning, kerem_sparse}.
-Using probabilistic hardware to accelerate EBMs falls under the broad umbrella of \textit{thermodynamic computing}~\cite{conte2019thermodynamic}.

 Past attempts at EBM accelerators have suffered from issues at both the architectural and hardware levels.
 All previous proposals used EBMs as monolithic models of data distributions, which is known to be challenging to scale~\cite{du2019implicit}.
 Additionally, existing devices have relied on exotic components such as magnetic tunnel junctions as sources of intense thermal noise for random-number generation (RNG)~\cite{lee2025correlation, horodynski2025stochastic, kerem_learning}.
 These exotic components have not yet been tightly integrated with transistors in commercial CMOS processes and do not currently constitute a scalable solution~\cite{abeed_mtj, abeed_mtj_2, drob_mtj}.